wayneeseguin/graft/docs/concepts/environment-variables.md

 debug_mode: (( grab $DEBUG_ENABLED ))
 ```

-If the environment variable is not set, Spruce will error.
+If the environment variable is not set, graft will error.
 To provide defaults, use the `||` operator:

 ```yaml
 port: (( grab $PORT || 8080 ))